What to do if you can’t track down the ‘big Santa present’

-We all want to see our children’s face’s light up on Christmas morning when they see the gifts under the tree.
-So much so that many desperate parents will stop at nothing to get this Christmas’s ‘must have’ gift – including paying four times the original price to snap up sold-out toys.
+So much so that one in three of us will rely on credit cards to cover the cost of Christmas and many desperate parents will stop at nothing to get this Christmas’s ‘must have’ gift – including paying four times the original price to snap up sold-out toys.

 Step 1: Manage your own expectations

-But if pricey toys, clothes or gadgets are simply not in your budget, be honest with yourself.
+If pricey presents are simply not in your budget, be honest with yourself.
 Before you can manage your child’s expectations, you need be able to manage your own.
-A handy little tip for doing this is the ‘four gift rule’, which makes it easier to limit your spending, and also means your child doesn’t miss out.
-Within this is ‘something they want’, which is likely to be the ‘big Santa present’ – but you can still restrict the cost of this with Step 2.
+A handy little tip for doing this is the ‘Four Gift Rule’, which makes it easier to limit your spending while at the same time, your child doesn’t miss out.
+One of the four gifts includes ‘something they want’, which is likely to be the big Santa present – but you can still limit the cost of this by managing your child’s expectations.

 Step 2: Manage your child’s expectations